top of page

 Due to the broad range of information that can qualify as a trade secret, the answer to whether a compilation of information is a trade secret is not black and white nor a one size fits all answer.
 The upside of its broad definition is that it enables the nature of a trade secret to adapt as the business landscape evolves.

-Generally, however, the Florida Uniform Trade Secret acknowledges that a compilation may constitute a trade secret.
-Specifically, section 688.002(4) of Florida Statutes broadly defines a "trade secret" as:
+Generally, the Florida Uniform Trade Secret recognizes a compilation as a potential a trade secret.
+Under Section 688.002(4) of the Florida Statutes, a trade secret is broadly defined as:

-The issue of whether a particular compilation of information is a trade secret will necessarily depend on a variety of facts.
-At large, a compilation of information may be eligible for trade secret protection where the compilation took great effort and expense, has value, is secret, is used within or by the business, and provides a competitive advantage.
+Generally, if the compilation took great effort and expense, has value, is kept secret, is used within or by the business, and provides a competitive advantage, it's more likely than not a trade secret.
 The same holds true even where some pieces of the underlying information contained in the compilation are in the public domain or accessible through proper means.
-This issue was addressed by the court in Digiport, Inc. v.
+This issue was addressed in Digiport, Inc. v.
 Foram Development BFC, LLC, 314 So.
 3d 550 (Fla.
 3d DCA 2020).
-There, the court explained:
+There, the district court explained:

 “a trade secret can exist in a combination of characteristics and components, each of which, by itself, is in the public domain, but the unified process, design and operation of which in unique combination, affords a competitive advantage and is a protectable secret.”
 Accordingly, “[e]ven if all of the information is publicly available, a unique compilation of that information, which adds value to the information, also may qualify as a trade secret.”